DylonTan/cc-mining-turtle/README.md

 ﻿# ComputerCraft Mining Turtle
-Scripts for an army of CC mining turtles
+Scripts for an army of ComputerCraft mining turtles